P-p-H-d/mlib/README.md

 * [m-concurrent.h](#m-concurrent): header for transforming a container into a concurrent container.
 * [m-c-mempool.h]: WIP header for creating fast concurrent memory allocation.

-The following containers are intrusive (You need to modify your structure to add fields needed by the container):
+The following containers are intrusive (You need to modify your structure to add fields needed by the container) and are defined in:

 * [m-i-list.h](#m-i-list): header for creating doubly-linked intrusive list of generic type,
 * [m-i-shared.h](#m-i-shared): header for creating intrusive shared pointer of generic type (Thread Safe),